f1rehead/SlideshowSE/readme.md

 * Minor bugfixes.
 * First (limited) version of Gutenberg block.
 * Forking the code; rename plugin to Slideshow SE; rename classes, namespace, etc.
-* Revamped the build system to use webpack.

 ### 2.3.2
 *   Fixed: Setting the "Stylesheet location" setting to "Footer" no longer causes HTML5 validations errors.